University of Pittsburgh School of Medicine: Doctor of Medicine Program

 The University of Pittsburgh School of Medicine is accredited by the Liaison Council on Medical Education.
 The residency programs of the medical school are accredited by the Accreditation Council for Graduate Medical Education.

-The doctor of medicine program is a full-time four-year program providing a general professional education that prepares students to pursue any career option in medicine.
+The doctor of medicine program is a full-time four-year program that provides a general professional education that prepares students to pursue any career option in medicine.
 The University of Pittsburgh School of Medicine curricular infrastructure combines a lecture-and problem-based curriculum with early and in-depth clinical experiences and an integrated organ systems approach to the pre-clinical sciences.
 The clinical years are characterized by an integrated clerkship structure and an emphasis on student flexibility.
 Key subject matter is longitudinally integrated throughout the curriculum, building upon a foundation of prior learning while providing a level-appropriate and well-synchronized introduction of new content.

 Scheduled instructional time in the first two years of the curriculum is apportioned approximately as one-third lecture; one-third small group learning (much of which is problem-based learning; the remainder includes demonstrations, faculty-directed problem-solving exercises, skill-practice sessions, and other activities); and one-third activities (which includes observation of and appropriate participation in patient care, community-site visits, experience with standardized patients, high-fidelity simulations, laboratory exercises, and other activities).

 Patient focus in the curriculum begins on day one, in the introduction to being a physician course.
 Students interview patients about their experience of illness and experiences with their physicians, and they visit community settings to develop an understanding of their roles as medical professionals.
 Medical interviewing and physical examination courses follow, along with exercises examining the many facets of physician life—in society, ethical settings, and at the patient bedside.
 Throughout the first two years, students apply their new skills in local practices and hospitals one afternoon per week.
 The basic science block runs through three-fourths of the first year and provides language and concepts that underlie the scientific basis of medical practice.
 Organ system block courses integrate physiology, pathophysiology, pharmacology, and patient with concurrent courses in patient care and patient, physician and society blocks.
 Weekly discussions, patient interviews, and examination of hospitalized patients reinforce essential clinical skills.